cognitive-engineering-lab/argus/book/src/trait-debugging-101.md

 Traversing the tree from root to leaf is what's referred to as "Top-Down" in the Argus extension.
 This view represents the full search tree, in other words, *how* the trait solver responded to the query.
 ````

 Notice that the Rust compiler diagnostic mentions the *root question*, `{login}: Handler<_, _>`, instead of the failing nodes at the tree leaves.
-The compiler is conservative, when presented with multiple failures in different impls, it default to reporting their parent.
+The compiler is conservative, when presented with multiple failures in different impls, it defaults to reporting their parent.
 In the diagram there are two potentially matching impl blocks.
-There's one for a function with a single argument, and there's one for things that implement directly `IntoResponse` (i.e., static responses that don't need input).
+There's one for a function with a single argument, and there's one for things that implement `IntoResponse` directly (i.e., static responses that don't need input).
 Because there's more than one potentially matching impl block, Rust can't decide which is the actual error.

 Now let's walk through the search tree as presented in Argus' Top-Down view.